 Vermont has been a late adopter to social work education although it isn’t surprising that the state’s options are someone limited.
 It wasn’t until the University of Vermont’s Masters of Social Work (MSW) program became accredited in 1992 that the state had a program that would qualify candidates for clinical licensure and up until Champlain College received accreditation for its Bachelors of Social Work (BSW) program in 2009, UVM and Castleton State College were the only schools in the state offering accredited social work education.

 The state has a healthy but small professional social work community according to the United States Bureau of Labor Statistics (BLS).
-The numbers show that as of May of 2014, there were more than 2,000 professional social workers spread across Vermont with child, family and school social workers as well as mental health and substance abuse social workers making up the majority of the professional population.
-Those social workers make an annual average salary of between $40,860 for the newer social workers working in new positions, to $63,030 for social work specialists working for private companies and organizations.
+The numbers show that as of May of 2022, there are about 2,200 professional social workers spread across Vermont with child, family and school social workers as well as mental health and substance abuse social workers making up the majority of the professional population.
+Average salaries range from $54,820 for child, family, and school social workers to $64,760 for specialty social workers.

 The Vermont Office of Professional Regulation is in charge of approving licensure for clinical social workers in the state and it recognizes two types of social work licenses – the Licensed Master’s Social Worker (LMSW) and the License of Independent Clinical Social Workers (LICSW).
 The requirements for LMSW include: (a) a master’s or doctoral degree from a program accredited by the Council on Social Work Education (CSWE); (b) record of successful completion of the Association of Social Work Boards master’s level exam; (c) record of successful completion of the Vermont jurisprudence exam.
 For this level of licensure, there is no supervised practice requirement.